Donald Bloxham

-Donald Bloxham FRHistS is a Professor of Modern History, specialising in genocide, war crimes and other mass atrocities studies.
+Donald Bloxham FRHistS (born 1973) is a Professor of Modern History, specialising in genocide, war crimes and other mass atrocities studies.
 He is the editor of the Journal of Holocaust Education.

 He completed his undergraduate studies at Keele and postgraduate studies at Southampton, where he received a PhD in history.
 He worked as Research Director of the London-based Holocaust Educational Trust.
 He is Richard Pares Professor of European History at the University of Edinburgh, having previously been lecturer of Twentieth Century History at the university.

 From 2007 to 2008, he was J.B. and Maurice C. Shapiro Senior Scholar-in-Residence at the United States Holocaust Memorial Museum.